Cray-HPE/docs-sat/docs/install.md

 ### Next Steps

-If other HPE Cray EX software products are being installed or upgraded in conjunction with SAT, refer to the [*HPE Cray EX System Software Getting Started Guide*](https://www.hpe.com/support/ex-gsg) to determine which step to execute next.
+If other HPE Cray EX software products are being installed or upgraded in conjunction with SAT, refer to the [*HPE Cray EX System Software Getting Started Guide (S-8000)*](https://www.hpe.com/support/ex-S-8000) to determine which step to execute next.

 If no other HPE Cray EX software products are being installed or upgraded at this time, proceed to the sections listed below.